ankitgusai/RecyclerDataBindingAdapter/README.md

 # RecyclerDataBindingAdapter

-This is Simple wrapper around `RecyclerView.Adapter` that i use instead pf defining my own implementation each time i use `RecyclerView`.
+This is a simple wrapper around `RecyclerView.Adapter` that i use instead of defining my own implementation each time i use `RecyclerView`.

 ### Usage is rather simple
 ```java
 RecyclerDataBindingAdapter<RowViewModel> adapter =  new RecyclerDataBindingAdapter<>(R.layout.row_main, BR.rowData, this);
 mBinding.rvHome.setAdapter(adapter);
 ```
-This uses Android Data Binding to bind item with view.
+It uses Android Data Binding to bind item with view.
 Item click is also embeded and click event can be received on the variable passed in constructor.
 ```java
 //Click appears here
     @Override